poweredbygrow/front-end-challenge/README.md

     ]
   },
   "categories": [
-    "CATEGORY",
-    "CATEGORY",
-    "CATEGORY",
-    "CATEGORY",
-    "CATEGORY",
-    "CATEGORY",
-    "CATEGORY",
+    "EXAMPLE".
+    "EXAMPLE",
+    "EXAMPLE",
+    "EXAMPLE",
+    "EXAMPLE",
+    "EXAMPLE",
+    "EXAMPLE",
+    "EXAMPLE",
   ]
 }
 ```

 ## Remarks
+- Use this challenge to display your creativity and development skills.
 - Feel free to use any boilerplates or frameworks as long as you can explain why you used one.
+If you have your own proejcts or starter kits feel free to use them.
 - Component based code with a functional approach is preferred.
 - Don't hesitate to ask any questions regarding the challenge.